MumenJarrah/CloudLabs/lab8.md

   nmap --version
   ```

 The following example shows how `nmap` works.
 The command `nmap www.facebook.com` was used to scan a public web server to discover accessible services.
-The scan showed the host was reachable, resolved the domain to an IP address, and revealed open ports 80 (HTTP) and 443 (HTTPS), commonly used for serving web traffic.

   ![](images/lab8-444-u.png)

+The `nmap` output provides an overview of the publicly accessible services on the target domain `www.facebook.com`.
+The scan starts by identifying that the host is online and reachable, confirming connectivity.
+Then, it shows the domain resolves to the IPv4 address 157.240.22.35, which is the primary target of the scan.
+Also, there is a reverse DNS (rDNS) lookup of the IP address reveals the hostname "edge-star-mini-shv-01-sjc3.facebook.com", which is a backend server used by Facebook.
+The scan results show that two ports are open, port 80 (HTTP) and port 443 (HTTPS).
+Port 80 is used for standard, unsecured web traffic, while Port 443 is used for secure, encrypted web traffic over HTTPS.
+These open ports indicate that the server is configured to handle web requests.

 <!---
     - Scanning a Host Inside a Container.